Code-Institute-Submissions/latorreandrea-fucina_martelli_MayResub/README.md

 #### saving shipping information:
 - causing problems, this functionality has been kept on the sidelines for the time being

+#### discount function:
+- the functionality is set for the CRUD created for the admin, but not yet managed by any views

 ## TECHNOLOGIES USED

 ### **Syntax**